IBM/AutoXAI4Omics/README.md

 * James Strudwick, Laura-Jayne Gardiner, Kate Denning-James, Niina Haiminen, Ashley Evans, Jennifer Kelly, Matthew Madgwick, Filippo Utro, Ed Seabolt, Christopher Gibson, Bharat Bedi, Daniel Clayton, Ciaron Howell, Laxmi Parida, Anna Paola Carrieri. bioRxiv 2024.03.25.586460; doi: <https://doi.org/10.1093/bib/bbae593>

+**NOTE** The configs, data and results published with the paper were produced using version `1.0.0` of the tool.
+If you wish to reproduced the results please make sure you pull the correct version.
+Otherwise you will need to update the configs to account for the improvements that have been made in subsequent versions since the initial release.

 ## User manual

 Everything is controlled through a config dictionary, examples of which can be found in the `configs/exmaples` folder.
 For an explanation of all parameters, please see the [***CONFIG MANUAL***](https://github.com/IBM/AutoXAI4Omics/blob/main/DEV_MANUAL.md).